-If you’ve been denied financing for a vehicle because you have no credit or bad credit,* then an auto loan cosigner may be what’s needed to get on the road and on with your life.
+If you’ve been denied financing for a vehicle because you have no credit or bad credit,* then an auto loan cosigner or a co-borrower may be what’s needed to get on the road and on with your life.

 And what a difference having your own transportation can make, whether it’s getting to college classes to further your education, getting to work on time and stress free, picking up the kids from school or taking a relaxing road trip wherever you choose.

-Do you need a cosigner for a car loan?
-Some potential situations
+Do I need a cosigner or co-borrower on a car loan?

-If you are a student or a young first-time car buyer, you may have no work history, never applied for a credit card or loan and so have no credit experience.
-If you then ran into a flat “no” when applying for a car loan, a cosigner means the lender might take a second look at approving your loan.
+No credit history – If you’re a student or a young first-time car buyer, you may have no work history, never applied for a credit card or loan, and so have no credit experience.
+If you then ran into a flat “no” when applying for a car loan, a cosigner or co-borrower means the lender might take a second look at approving your loan.

-Alternatively, you might have a credit history but, unfortunately, it’s bad.
+Poor credit – Alternatively, you might have a credit history but, unfortunately, it’s bad.
 The result might be a declined application here, too.
-But again, applying with an auto loan cosigner may mean a lender looks upon your application more positively and provides an approval.
+But again, applying with an auto loan cosigner, or pairing up with a co-borrower, may mean a lender gives you the green light.

-There are certain requirements they should typically meet, and of key importance is that they are creditworthy.
-A lender will rely on the co-applicant’s credit history and score when making a loan decision, advises the bureau, and if your own credit history is limited, “a cosigner with good or excellent credit could significantly lower your interest rate.”
+There are certain requirements they should typically meet, and of key importance is that they’re creditworthy.
+A lender will rely on the cosigner’s credit history and score when making a loan decision, advises the bureau, and if your own credit history is limited, “a cosigner with good or excellent credit could significantly lower your interest rate.”

 * “Bad” or “Poor” credit generally is considered a FICO score around 600 and below by sources including the Consumer Federation of America and National Credit Reporting Association (reported by the Associated Press), Bankrate.com, Credit.com, Investopedia, NerdWallet.com and others.
 The Congressional Budget Office identifies a FICO score of 620 as the “cutoff” for prime loans.
 FICO scores are not the sole factor in lending decisions by RoadLoans.com and Santander Consumer USA.